 The indenture governing the 2027 Notes provides for customary terms and covenants, including that upon certain events of default, either the trustee or the holders of not less than 25% in aggregate principal amount of the 2027 Notes then outstanding may declare the unpaid principal amount of the 2027 Notes and accrued and unpaid interest, if any, thereon immediately due and payable.
-As of September 30, 2021, the Company was in compliance with these covenants.
+As of March 31, 2022, the Company was in compliance with these covenants.
 In the case of certain events of bankruptcy, insolvency or reorganization, the principal amount of the 2027 Notes together with accrued and unpaid interest, if any, thereon will automatically become and be immediately due and payable.

-As of September 30, 2021, there were no events or market conditions that would allow holders to convert the 2027 Notes.
-At the time the 2027 Notes become convertible within 12 months of the balance sheet date, the carrying value of the 2027 Notes will be reclassified to short-term.
+As of March 31, 2022, there were no events or market conditions that would allow holders to convert the 2027 Notes.
+When the 2027 Notes become convertible within 12 months of the balance sheet date, the carrying value of the 2027 Notes will be reclassified to short-term.

-In accounting for the issuance of the 2027 Notes, the Company separated the 2027 Notes into liability and equity components.
+In accounting for the issuance of the 2027 Notes prior to the adoption of ASU 2020-06, the Company separated the 2027 Notes into liability and equity components.
 The carrying amount of the liability component was calculated by measuring the fair value of similar debt instruments that do not have associated convertible features.
 The carrying amount of the equity component representing the conversion option was \$53.5 million and was determined by deducting the fair value of the liability component from the par value of the 2027 Notes.
 The equity component is not remeasured as long as it continues to meet the conditions for equity classification.
 The debt discount is amortized to interest expense over the term of the 2027 Notes at an effective interest rate of 11.17% over the contractual terms of the 2027 Notes.

 In accounting for the debt issuance costs of \$0.4 million related to the 2027 Notes, the Company allocated the total amount incurred to the liability and equity components of the 2027 Notes based on their relative fair values.
-Issuance costs attributable to the liability component were \$0.3 million and will be amortized to interest expense using the effective interest method over the contractual terms of the 2027 Notes.
+Issuance costs attributable to the liability component were \$0.3 million and were amortized to interest expense using the effective interest method over the contractual terms of the 2027 Notes.
 Issuance costs attributable to the equity component were netted with the equity component in stockholders' equity.
+As of January 1, 2022 the Company adopted ASU 2020-06, see Note 2 for the impact upon adoption to the 2027 Notes.